Some years ago, I remember someone told me, “Oh, You Don't Have To Be A Fancy Chef To Nourish Your Family.” And I must agree with that statement.

 But what I noticed working and talking with you guys is that what one actually needs is a mentor.
 What inspires me is that I feel like I’m your mentor at home.
 That was my idea when I created the online cooking classes.
 I wanted to give you an opportunity to feel like you can actually not only just achieve it but execute a dish at the end of the day.

 That’s what we do here at our retreats.
 Last time at our PRAXIS retreat, we had around 28 people.
-Most of the participants who join us at these retreats are in their 40s, but the last time, our youngest participant was a 7-year-old boy and the oldest were a couple in their late 60s.
+Most of the participants who join us at these retreats are in their 40s, but the last time, our youngest participant was a 7-year-old boy and the oldest was a couple in their late 60s.

 When you just think about it, it is amazing that there is this huge generation gap, but on the other side, we are all connected by the food we prepare here.
 And I just love these retreats because so many different people, so many different energies are gathered at one spot around the same reason.